 This page includes sample writings, primarily by John Ott and Rose Pinard, about Living Collective Wisdom, collective wisdom generally, and other aspects of C4CW's work with systems, communities, and large-scale change efforts.

-Coming in 2023: Leadership for Collective Wisdom, co-authored by John Ott and Rose Pinard.
+Coming in 2024: Living Collective Wisdom, co-authored by John Ott and Rose Pinard.

 The Power of Collective Wisdom and The Trap of Collective Folly, co-authored by John Ott and three colleagues—Alan Briskin, Sheryl Erickson, and Tom Callanan—and published in 2009 by Berrett-Koehler.
 Anyone interested in purchasing or learning more about this book can do so through Berrett-Koehler or Amazon.

 Centered on the Edge, a small book published by the Fetzer Institute in 2001, that framed some of the initial terrain of collective wisdom.
 You can download a PDF of the complete book here: Centered on the Edge.
 The book helped launch the collective wisdom initiative, also funded by the Fetzer Institute, that began connecting research and explorations from around the world.